-If you low level format, say an SD card for instance, it means that surfaces of the SD card will be marked, then the start of a recording block, as well as other information will be indicated.
+If you Low-Level format, say an SD card, for instance, means that surfaces of the SD card will be marked, then the start of a recording block, as well as other information will be indicated.
 All these would be used later by the disk controller for reading, and writing data.
 This can last for a long time.

-Low level format is not as popularly used as high level format because it takes a long time.
+The low-Level format is not as popularly used as a high-level format because it takes a long time.
 However, this type of formatting is very vital for reasons such as these:

 The SD Memory Card Formatter is a tool that is recommended for formatting not just your SD card, but also SDXC and SDHC Memory Cards.
 With this tool, optimized performance is guaranteed.

 Note that this tool does not format the areas on your SD cards that have been deemed "protected" for security reasons.
 If you need to format such protected areas, you can use the appropriate SD host devices or computer's application that ensures security function is guaranteed.
 This tool can be used on Windows and Mac system versions.

 This is another great SD card Low-Level format tool that you can use.
 The tool performs the format of your SD card with a speed of 180 GB/hour, i.e. 50 MB/s.
 Pretty fast, right?
 Another advantage is that any update you need to do on the tool is free.
 It also has a warranty period of thirty days.

 The Hard Disk Low-Level Format tool is great for other flashcards such as MMC, CompactFlash, and MemoryStick, in addition to SD cards, all using a card-reader.

 Apart from using disk formatting software/tools with graphical interfaces, you could dive into your computer a little deeper, taking advantage of core command-line tools utilized by such software.

 In this method, you simply open up a shell and type the following command:

 Sudo dd if=/dev/zero of=/dev/drive_name bs=2048 count=1